 What makes a great YouTube VPN?

 First things first, a YouTube VPN has to be able to access blocked content.
 Thankfully that’s not a huge task, as YouTube’s geo-blocking tech is weak compared to providers like Netflix and BBC iPlayer.
-Next, though, you’ll want to ensure you can get great speeds so you can make the most of HD and 4K content without being left buffering.
+Next, though, you’ll want to ensure you can get great speeds for HD and 4K content.

-However, there are plenty of options out there that might be a better fit for you, and now you know why you need a YouTube VPN, the only question is which one to pick.
+However, there are plenty of options out there that might be a better fit for you – the only question is which YouTube VPN to pick.
 So, below we’ve rounded up our top five, starting with ExpressVPN.
 Just keep scrolling to find the best one for you.

 - Save some cash by checking out the best cheap VPN